aChrisYouKnow/Table-Test/README.md

 These tables cover various categories and are designed to be comprehensive and user-friendly.
 Given the nature of the data, some tables may be extensive and are best viewed on larger screens.
 It may be post effective to copy and paste these tables into a spreadsheet for sorting and filtering as your need dictates.

 ### Example Table: Lightning Wallet Comparison
+  Notes:
+  - I think a more selective use of colored circles may be more effective.
+I plan to circle back here to experiement with that.
+  - Keeping the columns narrow and moving longer notes/comments to below the table may be a better option.
+Play around with options there.

 Wallet   |  Custodial?  |  OS               |  Channel Open Fees                           |  Liquidity Provider?  |  Lightning Tx Fees  |  Open Source  |  Notes / Trade Offs
 ----------|--------------|-------------------|----------------------------------------------|-----------------------|---------------------|---------------|----------------------------------------------